 A CRN is a Course Registration Number.
 CRNs for most courses can be found on Schedule Builder or the Class Search Tool.
 You do not need to know the CRN for a class before registering for it, except for the special cases listed below.

-The first step is to contact your professor to request PTA consideration.
+If you believe that you need a PTA for a class, the first step is to contact your professor to request PTA consideration.
 If your professor agrees, they must send an email to Melinda Meeker.
 Next, go to the department office, 2063 Kemper Hall.
 Melinda can assist you.